What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 4. Model-Market Fit

 This fit confirms that your monetization model (how much you charge) aligns with the size and willingness of your market to pay.
+You need enough users willing to pay your price to meet your revenue goals.

 Advantages: